Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Hours:

-Monday to Sunday 9 AM to 9 PM (the preceptor is on a one week on and one week off hospitalist schedule; therefore, rotators will work with the preceptor for a total of 14 days over the course of a four-week clinical experience).
+Monday to Sunday 9 AM to 9 PM (the preceptor is on a two week on and two week off schedule; therefore, rotators will work with the preceptor for a total of 14 consecutive days over the course of a four-week clinical experience).
 At times, please note that the preceptor may work nights from 9 PM to 9 AM.

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.